liamh101/phoenix-auth-server/docs/user.md

 There are three optional environment variables that you can attach to the container to create a user:
 - `USER_EMAIL`
 - `USER_PASSWORD`
-- `MULTI_USER`

 The email can be changed at any point and on next container start up the user will be replaced.

 > [!NOTE]
 >
-> Changing the user password will not replace the existing password on startup, currently you must remove the existing user.
+> Changing the user password will not replace the existing password on startup.

-The `MULTI_USER` variable can only be `1` or `0`.

-`1`: Means if a user change is made to the `USER_EMAIL` variable to the previous user is kept with their password.
-Meaning it can still be used.

-`0`: Means any new user will outright replace the existing user.

 ## Command